 This is the official webpage of the Nordic Association for Semiotic Studies (NASS).
 NASS home area is constituted by Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Sweden.

-The purpose of the Association is to promote the advancement of semiotics as an academic discipline and research domain in the Nordic countries and within the international semiotic community, fostering academic cooperation and highlighting Nordic contributions to the field.
-For this aim, to endorse contact and cooperation between its members, to provide information on Nordic and international academic activities within the field of semiotics, and to facilitate the development of research collaboration and projects across institutional and national borders.
-We organize a regular, biennial conference circulating in the Nordic region.
+The purpose of the Association is to promote the advancement of semiotics as an academic discipline and research domain in the Nordic and Baltic countries and within the international semiotic community, fostering academic cooperation and highlighting Nordic and Baltic contributions to the field.
+For this aim, NASS endorses contact and cooperation between its members, provides information on Nordic, Baltic and international academic activities within the field of semiotics, and facilitates the development of research collaboration and projects across institutional and national borders.
+We organize a regular, biennial conference circulating in the Nordic and Baltic region.

 NASS also publishes a Newsletter with upcoming semiotics related events, new books and journals from both the Nordic countries and beyond.